kubilus1/autoortho/docs/index.md

 Steps:

-1. Download the most recent `autoortho.bin` release of this project: https://github.com/kubilus1/autoortho/releases
+1. Download the most recent `autoortho_lin.zip` release of this project: [https://github.com/kubilus1/autoortho/releases]
-3. Place the downloaded file somewhere sensible and make executable `chmod +x autoortho.bin`
+3. Extract the downloaded file somewhere sensible and make executable if needed `chmod +x autoortho_lin.bin`
-4. Run the program `./autoortho.bin`
+4. Run the program `./autoortho_lin.bin`
 6. Configure your X-Plane Custom Scenery directory to point to the appropriate location
 7. Download and setup an ortho set from the 'Scenery' tab.
 8. Click 'Run' to run the program